 Longitudinal studies of natural infection provide valuable insights into the kinetics and durability of protective immune responses and can guide rational vaccine design.
 The results described here illuminated several key features of the MBC response to SARS-CoV-2 infection.
 First, consistent with recent studies (9, 20, 28), we observed a significant decline in serum nAb titers over the course of ~120 days, but SARS-CoV-2 S-specific IgG+ MBCs remained stable or increased in frequency over this period.
 Although sterilizing protection can only be achieved by high titers of serum nAbs, MBCs can contribute to protection against clinically significant breakthrough infections.
-For example, because of the long incubation period and slow progression of hepatitis B virus disease, robust anamnestic responses produced by reactivated MBCs can provide protection against symptomatic disease even in the absence of detectable circulating serum antibodies (29).
+For example, due to the long incubation period and slow progression of hepatitis B virus disease, robust anamnestic responses produced by re-activated MBCs can provide protection against symptomatic disease even in the absence of detectable circulating serum antibodies (29).
 The relatively slow progression to severe COVID-19 suggests that there may be a window of opportunity for MBCs to expand, differentiate, and produce protective levels of serum antibody before the onset of clinical disease (30).

-A study of postmortem spleen and lymph node samples from patients with severe COVID-19 revealed marked defects in GC formation, suggesting that SARS-CoV-2 infection may compromise the generation of long-lived plasma cells and MBCs (31).
-In our cohort of COVID-19 survivors, we observed increases in antibody SHM, binding affinity, and neutralization potency for several months after SARS-CoV-2 infection, suggesting that GC activity continues for many months after the period of active viral replication.
+A study of postmortem spleen and lymph node samples from severe COVID-19 patients revealed striking defects in

+GC formation, suggesting that SARS-CoV-2 infection may compromise the generation of long-lived plasma cells and MBCs (31).
+In our cohort of COVID-19 survivors, we observed increases in antibody SHM, binding affinity, and neutralization potency for several months following SARS-CoV-2 infection, suggesting that GC activity continues for many months following the period of active viral replication.
 Two recent longitudinal studies of SARS-CoV-2 infection also reported similar findings (20, 28).
 Although we cannot exclude the possibility that viable SARS-CoV-2 persists at low levels in tissue reservoirs, previous studies demonstrate that inert viral antigens, in the form of complement-coated immune complexes, can be retained on the surface of follicular dendritic cells for extended periods of time for presentation to GC B cells (32).
-In support of SARS-CoV-2 antigen persistence, a recent study demonstrated that SARS-CoV-2 mRNA and protein are detectable in the gastrointestinal tracts of patients with COVID-19 several months after resolution of clinical disease (28).
-MBC responses induced by Ebola and yellow fever virus continue to mature for 6 to 9 months after infection or vaccination, suggesting that prolonged antibody affinity maturation may be a common feature of the B cell response to primary acute viral infection (18, 19).
+In support of SARS-CoV-2 antigen persistence, a recent study demonstrated that SARS-CoV-2 mRNA and protein are detectable in the gastrointestinal tracts of COVID-19 patients several months following resolution of clinical disease (28).
+Importantly, MBC responses induced by Ebola and vellow fever virus continue to mature for 6-9 months following infection or vaccination, suggesting that prolonged antibody affinity maturation may be a common feature of the B cell response to primary acute viral infection (18, 19).

-Unexpectedly, we found that preexisting, cross-reactive MBCs induced by seasonal β-CoV exposures were reactivated by SARS-CoV-2 infection and persisted in peripheral blood for several months after symptom onset.
-We also observed elevated serum antibody responses to OC43 and HKU1 at all three time points studied, potentially suggesting migration of cross-reactive ASCs to the bone marrow and maintenance of these cells in this niche for at least several months.
-In addition to cross-reactive "re-called" antibodies, a large proportion of the de novo antibody response was directed to conserved epitopes shared between SARS-CoV-2 and SARS-CoV.
-However, the overall lack of cross-neutralizing activity exhibited by both classes of broad binding antibodies suggests that they are unlikely to provide clinically meaningful protection against antigenically drifted SARS-CoV-2 strains or future emerging CoVs.
-Rather, "pan-CoV" vaccines will likely require epitope-based immunogen design strategies that focus the antibody response on conserved neutralizing epitopes, such as those defined by COVA1-16, ADG-2, and S309 (33-35).
+Unexpectedly, we found that pre-existing, cross-reactive MBCs induced by seasonal β -coronavirus exposures were reactivated by SARS-CoV-2 infection and persisted in peripheral blood for several months following symptom-onset.
+We also observed elevated serum antibody responses to OC43 and HKU1 at all three timepoints studied, potentially suggesting migration of cross-reactive antibody-secreting cells to the bone marrow and maintenance of these cells in this niche for at least several months.
+In addition to cross-reactive "recalled" antibodies, a large proportion of the de novo antibody response was directed to conserved epitopes shared between SARS-CoV-2 and SARS-CoV.
+However, the overall lack of cross-neutralizing activity exhibited by both classes of broad binding antibodies suggests they are unlikely to provide clinically meaningful protection against antigenically drifted SARS-CoV-2 strains or future emerging CoVs.
+Rather, "pan-CoV" vaccines will likely require epitope-based immunogen design strategies that focus the antibody response on conserved neutralizing epitopes, such as those defined by COVA1-16, ADG-2 and S309 (33-35).